Let’s talk small-cap stocks. In life and career, most people want to think big. But in the stock market, sometimes it pays to think small.

 Marketing can convince you that you need something that you don’t.

-I’m not saying that stock promoters are evil people.
+I’m not saying that stock promoters are evil.
 But they’re self-serving, and this makes them biased.
-So while you can listen to their tips, do your own research to make sure that what they say is based on fact and not just spun fiction.
+Do your own research.
+It’s worth the time and effort.

 Never Stop Learning

 This might be the best tip I can offer, no matter your trading approach.

 I started the Trading Challenge because I saw a lack of valuable resources for traders.
 I learned how to trade the hard way.
 There were no day trading classes when I was starting out.
 So I want to make it easier for committed traders.

 My Challenge allows you to speed up the learning process so you can start trading sooner with smart rules and a process.

 Dedicate yourself to learning above all else.
 The market techniques will come in time.
 By creating a strong foundation, you’ll be able to continue improving and adapting to the market.